 2. Anticipation

 Anticipation is used to make the audience prepared for an action and to make the action appear more realistic.
 An example of this would be if someone is going to jump they have to bend their knees first.
-You can also use this in a comical way if you make the audience anticipate something then make something different happen.
+You can also use this in a comical way if you make the audience anticipate something then make something different happen.< It is used here to make the audience anticipate the snail getting squished by the falling object.

 Staging is used to make the audience know where they are supposed to be looking.
 If done well you can distract the audience from one thing to make it more of a surprise or you can switch the audiences attention form one thing to another at any time you wish.